Beginner’s Guide to Quilting: Essential Tools & Supplies

 These are completely optional, but applique pressing sheets can be a fun way to fuse your applique pieces in place.

 Once you have all of your supplies you will be all set to enter the wonderful world of quilting.
 If you have any quilting questions, leave us a comment on this page or reach out to us on Facebook.
-And be sure to share photos of your progress!
+And be sure to share photos of your progress in our quilting gallery!

 Happy quilting!